PlashSpeed-Aiman/ngtictactoe/README.md

 # Ngtictactoe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+Will implement TCP server with Go for multiplayer functionality.

 ## Running App